Revisiting Residue Codes for Modern Memories: Results

+\fakesec{Reed-Solomon Code Implementation} We picked Reed-Solomon codes because they are representative single-device correct ECC schemes.
+The Reed-Solomon code is systematic; thus, no decoding is required.
+We picked the PGZ algorithm\cite{wicker1995error} to implement the encoders and error correction units for Reed-Solomon codes.
+In addition, for simplicity, we picked lookup tables to implement Galois Field arithmetic.

+Reed-Solomon encoders are simple XOR trees implementing binary multiplication of generator matrix and data, resulting in low area overheads and single clock cycle latency.
+However, error correction is more complicated as it requires Galois Field arithmetic.
+Hence, the main factor differentiating Reed-Solomon codes’ latency and silicon area of the error correction circuitry is the symbol size, i.e., the number of entries in the lookup tables for symbol arithmetic.
+The latency for error correction is 0.38\emph{ns}, area overheads are between 842 to 1053$\mu m^2$, and power consumption ranges from 2 to 2.7\emph{mW} (See Table~\ref{table:hw_impl}).

-\fakesec{Comparison.} Because the parity based codes can be implemented with simple XOR trees of moderate depth, they require less silicon area and shorter latencies than comparable ~\OURShort{} codes.
-For example, \OURShort(\MDDRnew{}) code uses $40.67$ times more silicon area for both encoder and decoder than RS(80,64), while only 2 more clock cycles of latency.
-These high area overheads are expected because Wallace Tree nodes are 2 serially connected full adders, while XOR trees use single XOR gate.
+\fakesec{Comparison} Because the Reed-Solomon codes can be implemented with simple XOR trees of moderate depth, they result in a smaller area and shorter latencies than comparable~\OURShort{} codes.
+For example,~\OURShort(\MDDRnewU{}) code uses $12\times$ more silicon area than RS(80,64), adding two more clock cycles of latency.
+These high area overheads are expected because Wallace Tree nodes are two serially connected full adders, while XOR trees use a single XOR gate.
+For the error correction, Reed-Solomon has a slightly smaller delay of single a clock cycle vs. three cycles of~\OUR{}.
+The lead of Reed-Solomon codes is not surprising, as those are natively suited for binary arithmetic.

-In terms of error correction, Hamming code requires 2 cycles to decode the syndrome and correct the error, while \OURShort{}(72,64) needs 4.
-Reed-Solomon has slightly smaller delay of 4 clock cycles, while \OURShort{} needs 5.
-The lead of parity codes is due to being natively suited for binary arithmetic, and thus is not surprising.
-Because errors are rare events (and except for the case of permanent device failure) this additional 2 cycles latency has no significant effect on performance.
-Moreover, real systems tend to have real-time monitoring and logging, and failing devices are replaced frequently alleviating the need for operating under constant error correction.